-The CARES act allocates \$349 billion in direct funding small businesses which will be in the form of grants that do not have to be repaid.
+The CARES Act allocates \$349 billion in direct funding for small businesses in the form of grants and low interest loans.

-The paycheck and protection program will expand traditional 7(a) lending to cover payroll, utilities, rent and interest on mortgage payments and other forms of debt.
-Tribal businesses, 501 (c)3 non-profits, veteran organizations, NAICS 72 businesses and "self-employed" individuals will be able to apply for the grant.
-This essentially establishes a loan forgiveness program for businesses, which will be equal to the 8-week cover period (prior to February 15, 2020).
-Included in payroll costs are vacation time, sick leave and other family services for an individual making less than \$100,000 in annual compensation.
+The Paycheck Protection Program will expand traditional 7(a) lending to cover payroll, utilities, rent and interest on mortgage payments and other forms of debt.
+Small businesses under 500 employees, tribal businesses, 501(c)3 non-profits, veteran organizations, NAICS 72 businesses and "self-employed" individuals can apply for a forgivable loan equal to 250% of monthly payroll costs.
+Included in payroll costs are vacation time, sick leave, retirement costs and other family services for an individual making less than \$100,000 in annual compensation.

-\$10 billion will be added to the SBA- Emergency EIDL program which can be used for increased costs for interrupted supply chains and other obligations that cannot be met due to loss revenue.
-Another \$17 billion will be allocated through the SBA Business Loan program in which the SBA will cover the principal and interest of the loan.
+\$10 billion will be added to the SBA's Economic Injury Disaster Loan (EIDL) program which can be used for increased costs for interrupted supply chains and other obligations that cannot be met due to lost revenue.
+After applying for an EIDL, small businesses will receive a \$10,000 advance within 3-days that does not have to be repaid.
+Another \$17 billion will be allocated through the SBA Small Business Debt Relief program in which the SBA will cover the principal and interest of the loan for up to six months.

 \$265 million will be allocated to Small Business Development and Women Business Centers for COVID-19 education, training and technical assistance.
-Another \$10 million will be allocated for Minority Owned Businesses and Minority Chamber of Commerce for similar expenses as well as removing the non-federal match requirement.
+Another \$10 million will be allocated for Minority-Owned Businesses and Minority Chambers of Commerce for similar expenses as well as removing the non-federal match requirement.

-Furthermore, business have access to a large amount of tax credits and other programs.
-The IRS will allow for a deferment on payroll tax credits with the caveat that the employer must use the extra funds towards paid sick and family leave (50% must be paid by 2021 with the remaining by 2022).
+Furthermore, businesses have access to a large amount of tax credits and other programs.
+The IRS will allow for a deferment on payroll taxes (50% must be paid by 2021 with the remaining by 2022).
 Businesses, under certain limitations, can take a credit of 50% of qualified wages (up to \$10,000 per employee) against employment taxes in order to retain that individual.